Lloyd Monserratt: Student leadership at UCLA

-During his years at UCLA, Monserratt was extensively involved with the Undergraduate Student Association Council (USAC).
+During his years at UCLA, Monserratt was extensively involved with the Undergraduate Student Association Council (USAC) of ASUCLA.
 Leading a coalition of minority students, he was elected president of USAC in 1988.
 The 1988 campaign pitted the coalition of minority students, the Third World Coalition, against the candidates put forth by members of Greek system.

 After the election, he was declared ineligible due to a dispute over his academic qualifications and denied office.
 Prior to the election, the student Election Board had approved the applications of all candidates for president, certifying that they met the academic requirements among other things.
 Days after the election, the USAC members who had endorsed Monserratt's opponents voted to overrule the Election Board, applying their own eligibility criteria retroactively.
 They were accused by many of subverting student democracy and taking through legislation what they had failed to win in the student vote.

 After USAC ex post facto declared Monserratt ineligible, the Third World Coalition sought to put forth a new candidate in his place.
 However, this was not permitted by the USAC.
 Thus, the election to replace Monserratt was between Mike Meehan and Mike Soules (who had already lost in the primary and endorsed Mike Meehan), with Meehan eventually winning.

 Some students viewed the move as racially motivated, and a group of about 200, most of them members of minority groups, marched on the polling places after a heated rally protesting the disqualification.
 A near riot ensued when candidates from the Third World Coalition slate protested the disqualification of their presidential candidate.
 The election was appealed through the internal student government appellate process, and the school administration, where Monserratt's ineligibility was affirmed.

 At the time, Monserratt said he did not condone the violence and had left before it erupted.
 "This event was being used as an outlet for (student) frustrations," over racial problems, Monserratt said, "We have not seen a real commitment (from the University of California) to diversify our faculty, our programs, our administration."

 California State Senator Art Torres, chairman of a special Senate committee on UC admissions, said the UCLA's administration was partly responsible for the troubles by not making minority students feel welcome on campus and that the election melee, while unfortunate, "was merely a catalyst for what was brewing underneath."
 In the fall of 1988, Torres held a hearing about racial tensions at UCLA, a series of racial incidents on that campus and on the UC's plans to ease the tensions.

 After a change of control two years later, Monserratt's election victory was certified by the student government.
 Though he did not serve, Monserratt is remembered as one of the few Latino undergraduate presidents in UCLA history.
 His picture currently hangs in the student body president's office along with the other elected presidents of the UCLA student government.